jcastro-geodb/geodb-dlt-core/network/readme.md

 You can launch network with three different modes:

-- Local --> `./start.sh local`
+- Local --> `./start_functionality.sh local`
-- 1 Orgs and CA root allocated in GCP instance --> `start.sh 1Org`
+- 1 Orgs and CA root allocated in GCP instance --> `start_functionality.sh 1Org`
-- 2 Orgs and CA root allocated in GCP instance --> `start.sh 2Orgs`
+- 2 Orgs and CA root allocated in GCP instance --> `start_functionality.sh 2Orgs`

-You can select one of this deployment mode with `start.sh` script:
+You can select one of this deployment mode with `start_functionality.sh` script:

 ```verilog
 Usage: